char-lie-ho/COMM2216-user-document/docs/instructionSet3.md

 ## Add Stickers

-When making Discord stickers, keep in mind: use _APNG_ or _GIF_ for animated ones; use _PNG_ for static ones, the max file size is 512KB, with dimensions of 320px x 320px.
+When creating Discord stickers, remember to use _APNG_ or _GIF_ for animated ones; use _PNG_ for static ones.
+The maximum file size is 512KB, with dimensions of 320px x 320px.
 Let's create!

 1. Navigate to **"Stickers"** tab and click **"Upload Sticker"**.